 Building Security Staff

 The Western New England University Department of Public Safety maintains a Circulation Security Staff for the Alumni Healthful Living Center.
 The staff maintains a safe and orderly environment for all who enter the facility.
 Not only responsible for the day to day protection of the users of the facility and their personal property, but Security Staff must also effectively maintain this environment for the numerous special events held in the Alumni Healthful Living Center.
-Security Staff must insure that only authorized persons are allowed use of these buildings.
+Security Staff must ensure that only authorized persons are allowed use of these buildings.
 All Western New England University students, faculty, and staff have access to the facilities by use of their identification/access cards.
 Valid University identification is required for access to the buildings during normal hours of operation.
 During the course of the year, there are numerous functions hosted at the Alumni Healthful Living Center.
 Specific security measures for each event are set in place to prevent problems and cope with any emergencies that may arise.
 When there is an event with an anticipated large attendance, the Security Staff is augmented by the University Police and the Student Patrol.
 The Director of Public Safety is ultimately in charge of all security personnel, and works with the Circulation Security Coordinator and the event sponsor to ensure that a safe and enjoyable environment is maintained.

 Student Patrol Unit

 Student Patrollers work in conjunction with uniformed Campus Police staff to provide a more secure campus by acting as "eyes and ears."
 Patrollers conduct foot and bicycle patrols in teams of two in all types of weather conditions.
-Other assignments include providing security the Alumni Healthful Living Center as needed.
+Other assignments include providing security to the Alumni Healthful Living Center as needed.
 Patrollers assist with traffic control and security during special events such as sporting events, political debates, and concerts.
 They also help monitor the multitude of closed-circuit surveillance cameras that are positioned throughout campus.
 As with all students on campus, patrollers are not allowed to carry personal weapons.
-Staff are provided with shirts, windbreakers, winter coats, raincoats, black BDU pants, flashlights, reflective traffic vests for traffic details and a two-way radio for communication with University Police.
+Staff is provided with shirts, windbreakers, winter coats, raincoats, black BDU pants, flashlights, reflective traffic vests for traffic details and a two-way radio for communication with University Police.
 Student Patrol also has four mountain bikes that are used for patrol.
 They receive a brief class in bicycle safety conducted by the department's bike patrol coordinator as well as a class on recognizing threats and how to respond to them.
 The department's defensive tactics coordinator offers this training.
 Patrollers are not permitted to respond to any incident within a residential building unless accompanied by a uniformed police officer.

 RAVE Guardian Alerts